p4-team/ctf/2016-03-12-0ctf/peoples_square/README.md

     S[11] S[12]  S[9] S[10]
     S[16] S[13] S[14] S[15]

-ShiftRows - rows of matrix are, well, shifted.
+ShiftRows - rows of matrix are shifted by `row_number` positions to the left.
 For example given matrix:

     in_matrix:
      1  2  3  4